SnowyMouse/chimera/README.md

 **Usage:** `chimera_tps [TPS]`

 #### Uncap cinematic
 Uncap the cinematic frame rate from 30 FPS.
+This will be turned on by default on Halo Trial.

 **Usage:** `chimera_uncap_cinematic [true/false]`